The key to nonprofit leadership continuity

 The program includes group learning sessions where you can interact with your peers and learn what you need to create a comprehensive succession plan, templates for the important documents you need to create, individualized coaching sessions to customize the learning to your needs, and an overview of succession planning for your full board.

 Want a preview first?
-Join me for a FREE webinar on Wednesday, February 24, at 10:00 am CST.
+Join me for a FREE webinar on Thursday, April 8, at 10:00 am CT.
 I’ll cover the basics and give you an overview of what to expect in the class.
 For some organizations, the Developing Leadership Sustainability webinar may be all you need to get started.

 Which organizations will benefit most from Successful Transitions?
 There are two groups that have found this to be helpful for them.
 The first is organizations with long-time executive directors who are planning to retire in the next two to four years.
 Successful Transitions provides a way to organize all the work that needs to be done to carry out a transfer to a new executive director without the time pressure of doing it at the last minute.